 If you’re at home when you discover the leak, take a hairdryer to heat it up so that the stickiness melts enough to then attach securely onto your boat.
 Make sure that you press down firmly all over it so that it sets properly.

-Leaking Air Ducts In Your Home
+Leaking Air Ducts and Other Repairs Around Your Home

 It goes without saying, it can be used to repair the air ducts in your home that may have developed leaks.
 Note that over time it may get too hot for extended periods and lose its adhesion.
+Plan on a more permanent solution so you don’t have to get up in your attic every year to perform new repairs.

 Storing Duct Tape